CapsCode-Website/blogfiles/javascript/large-delay-value-in-setTimeout/index.md

 Hello Dev,

-In this article, I wll explain you 1 very important limitation of setTimeout in JavaScript.
+In this article, I will explain you 1 very important limitation of setTimeout in JavaScript.

 Browsers including Internet Explorer, Chrome, Safari, and Firefox store the delay as a 32-bit signed integer internally.
 This causes an integer overflow when using delays larger than 2,147,483,647 ms (about 24.8 days), resulting in the timeout being executed immediately.